 "There’s no right answer, but it’s definitely not pink,” he joked in a video.

-CNYCentral, an NBC affiliate station in Syracuse, New York, posted the image of a woman's sneaker on Twitter — the same image that divided people around the world in 2017 — and the debate raged on.
-Some people clearly saw gray and teal while others were firmly in the pink and white camp.
+The debate last divided the internet in May when CNYCentral, an NBC affiliate station in Syracuse, New York, posted the image of a woman's sneaker on Twitter — the same image that divided people around the world in 2017 — and people took both sides.

 "When I first looked at the photo I saw teal & grey & now I'm seeing pink & white and it looks exactly like this photo.
 Idk how my brain did it.
 It's freaking me out," wrote one Twitter user.

 "If I turn the brightness on my phone all the way up, it’s pink & white.
 If I leave at normal (dimmed) setting, it’s grey & green," someone else posted.

 Much like the debate over #TheDress, which Internet users couldn't decide if was blue and black or white and gold, clearly, there was not going to be a consensus.

 The Dutch Twitter user who originally posted the pic of the sneakers in October 2017 said that they were not her shoes but that she believed they were gray and teal.
 Her photo quickly went viral, sparking a variety of impassioned responses.